Indonesians head to the polls for biggest regional elections - ExBulletin

 More than 200 million people will vote to elect dozens of governors and mayors, as well as 415 regents, with some candidates linked to ex-leader Joko Widodo, known as Jokowi, vying for coveted positions seen as pathways towards higher functions.

-“This regional election is very important for the government of Prabowo Subianto because he needs to have his people at the regional level to ensure that his government functions effectively,” said Made Supriatma, political researcher and visiting scholar at the ISEAS-Institute.
-Yusof Ishak from Singapore.
+These regional elections are very important for the government of Prabowo Subianto because he needs to have his people at the regional level to ensure that his government functions effectively, said Made Supriatma, political researcher and visiting scholar at the ISEAS-Yusof Ishak Institute of Singapore.

 The race for Jakarta governor is attracting the most attention, with political parties viewing the position as a stepping stone to the presidency.
 Jokowi won the presidential election after serving as governor of the capital for two years.